Still Loving You

-"Still Loving You" is a power ballad by the German hard rock band Scorpions.
-It was released in June 1984 as the second single from their ninth studio album, Love at First Sting (1984).
+"Still Loving You" is a song by the German hard rock band Scorpions.
+A power ballad, it was released in June 1984 as the second single from their ninth studio album, Love at First Sting.
 The song reached number 64 on the Billboard Hot 100.
 It was most successful in Europe, reaching the top 5 in several countries.

 Background

-In an interview with Songfacts, Rudolf Schenker explained, "It's a story about a love affair, where they recognized it may be over, but let's try again".
+Rudolf Schenker already composed parts of the melody around 1976, but the lead guitarist at the time, Uli Jon Roth, rejected the song as too commercial.
+It was not until 1983 that the composition was completed and singer Klaus Meine added the lyrics.
+In an interview with Songfacts, Schenker explained: "It's a story about a love affair, where they recognized it may be over - but let's try again".

 Music video

-The music video was released on 3 July 1984, and was filmed in Dallas, Texas at Reunion Arena.
+The music video was released on 3 July 1984, and was filmed in Dallas, Texas, at Reunion Arena.

 In the media

 The song can be heard in the police procedural television series Cold Case, in the episode "It's Raining Men" (2004).
 "Still Loving You" is also featured in the television show Patinando por un sueño and Polish comedy film Gotowi na wszystko.
 Exterminator (2018).